Cardinal Hummes: Pope’s Pan-Amazon Apostolic Exhortation to Be Published Soon

 As the day of promulgation approaches, the cardinal says the bishops will receive the exhortation “via e-mail under embargo,” and an event will be held to communicate the document in the Vatican’s Paul VI hall where the synod was held.

 “You might as well start planning a press conference or other event as soon as possible after the promulgation,” Cardinal Hummes advises.
-“For example, it might be appropriate to present the exhortation in your area with an indigenous representative, whenever feasible, a responsible pastoral expert (ordained or religious, or layman or laywoman), an expert on environmental issues, and a young person engaged in youth ministry.”
+“For example, it might be appropriate to present the exhortation with an indigenous representative, whenever feasible, in your area, a responsible pastoral expert (ordained or religious, or layman or laywoman), an expert on environmental issues, and a young man engaged in youth ministry.”

 Cardinal Hummes asks that his letter and suggestions be kept confidential letter and to share it “only with those directly involved in the diocesan preparations of the exhortation, not with others or with the media.”